Superior Mesenteric Artery Syndrome

 - Any factor that narrows the aortomesenteric angle can cause duodenal compression.
 Common conditions that predispose to narrowing of this angle are as follows:

-- Illnesses associated with significant weight loss leading to loss of the mesenteric fat pad:
+- Conditions associated with significant weight loss leading to loss of the mesenteric fat pad:

 - Anorexia nervosa, malignancy, spinal cord injury, trauma, or burns